 Most of us have a good thing going.
-Whether it’s our job, our daily routine or our relationships, we’ve all been doing the same thing for quite a while.
-It’s all a well-worn routine; muscle-memory at its finest.
-I’ve been doing home inspections since 2001 and have it down to a science.
-I know my job, my software and my routine like the back of my hand.
+Whether it’s our job, our daily routine, or our relationships, there are some areas in our lives where we’ve settled into a well-worn routine.
+Personally, I’ve been doing inspections since 2000 and feel like I have it down to a science.
+I know my job, my software, and my routine like the back of my hand.
 I could do it with my eyes closed.
 Why should I change now?

 All too often, in our personal as well as our business lives, we choose the status-quo over change.
 We keep doing the same things over and over again.
-We know exactly what we’re going to do, and exactly the results that we’re going to get.
+We know exactly what we’re going to do, and exactly what results we’re going to get.
+We really don’t even think about changing.

-If we really stop and think about it, are we really getting the results that we want?
+If we really take a moment to think about it, are we really getting the results we want?
 Are we achieving everything that we know we can?
 Are we falling short?
 Couldn’t we be doing so much better; doing so much more?

-Even though we could better ourselves, even though we could become more efficient, even though we could be healthier, even though we could better our relationships, we still chose the status-quo.
-We know things could be better with just a little effort.
-So why don’t we do it, why don’t we make the change?
+Even though we could better ourselves, even though we could become more efficient, even though we could be healthier, even though we could better our relationships, all too often, we still chose the status-quo.
+We know things could be better with just a little effort, so why don’t we make a change?
 Why do we choose to stay the same?

-Because it’s the easy way out.
-Because, by nature, we are programmed to take the path of least resistance.
-It’s simpler to keep doing the same thing; to stay on that well-worn path; to follow the same routine.
+The truth is that by doing what we’ve already done, we’re taking the easy way out.
+By nature, we are programmed to take the path of least resistance.
+It’s simpler to keep doing the same thing way; to stay on that well-worn path; to follow the same routine.

-We know that changing our methods would be good for us; that it would produce those results that we so desire.
-But whether it’s getting in shape, improving a relationship, upping our marketing or just improving our product, we all fall short.
+We know that changing our methods would be good for us.
+We know that it would produce the results that we desire.
+But whether it’s getting in shape, improving a relationship, upping our marketing, or just improving our product, we all fall short.

 We can rattle off excuses all day long.
 Face it, the status-quo is easy; change is hard.
 That’s why we all have plans, we all have goals, we all envision a better/stronger/faster/updated version of ourselves, but the vast majority of us never get there.